kiteproxy/kiteproxy/build.md

 2. Open up a PowerShell as administrator
 3. Disable execution policies using `Set-ExecutionPolicy Bypass -Scope LocalMachine`
 4. Run `.\dev.ps1` to get in an isolated python environment and retrieve all dependencies
-5. Install `pip install pyinstaller` within the environment
+5. Install `pip install pyinstaller pypiwin32` within the environment
 6. Make two modifications on `.\release\rtool.py` before running it:
    1. Find this around line 65-70 and change it